Marine Minerals Activities

 Pre-Application Procedure

 Preapplication coordination is required.
-Environmental impact information is not required for this program.
-An environmental impact assessment is not required for this listing.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-A Notice of Funding Availability was posted on Grants.gov notifying applicants that BOEM was accepting proposals for the FY 2014 funding opportunities.
-Qualified applicants were given an opportunity to define their requirements and needs through the submittal of a proposal.
-After review, BOEM reviewed the applications and chose award recipients.
+Qualified applicants are invited to participate in a coordination conference held by BOEM to define future needs related to OCS sediment resources and resource identification for coastal restoration projects or programs.
+Coordination meetings between BOEM and qualified applicants are held to develop a long-term strategy and determine short term information needs to advance BOEM and coastal States’ goal to develop and maintain a National Offshore Sand Inventory and develop a National Offshore Critical Mineral Inventory.
+A Notice of Funding Availability is posted on Grants.gov notifying applicants that BOEM is accepting proposals for funding opportunities.
+BOEM reviews proposals and selects reward recipients.
 Applicants should consult the office of official designated as the single point of contact in their State to find out if the State has selected this program for review and for information on the process the State requires when applying for Federal assistance.
-For FY2016, the current cooperative agreements will be modified to continue new work that BOEM will specify.
+Environmental impact information is not required for this program.

 Application Procedure